TriumphLLC/Blend4Web/doc_src/project_manager.rst

 3) Project author’s name.
 4) Add application templates.
 Standard application templates: html file, css file, js file will be added to the project directory "apps_dev/project_name".
 5) Add scene templates.
 Standard json file will be added to the "deploy/assets/project_name" directory; blend file will be added to the "blender/project_name" directory.
+6) Use Material Library.
+Blend files of the material library will be copied to the project directory "blender/project_name", while the asset files will be copied to "deploy/assets/project_name" folder.
-6) Copy project manager script.
+7) Copy project manager script.
 The project.py script will be copied to the project directory.
-7) All project files will be located in the same directory.
+8) All project files will be located in the same directory.
 It is preferable to use this option in small projects, such as lessons and examples.
 Only "update" project type is available for this option.
-8) Project’s type.
+9) Project’s type.
 Several options are available:

     * "External" - engine will be taken from the "deploy/apps/common/" directory.
 Only application files will be compiled;
     * "Copy" - engine is copied into the compiled application directory.
 Only application files are compiled;